 Muhammad, while clearly stunned, was like a tank, the rain of punches bouncing off him as if he were made of steel.
 He never came close to visiting the canvas and as a winded and arm-weary Lopez finally backed off, the champion, incredibly, did not seek to clinch or otherwise take a breather, but instead took charge, firing and landing his own volley of heavy artillery, before the bell finally rang and the crowd stood and roared for one of the most memorable and action-packed rounds in pugilistic history.

 Lopez never gave up, never stopped battling back, but he was fading and Saad Muhammad knew it.
-Unable to regain his momentum, Yaqui was now a largely stationary target as the champion ruthlessly walked him down and battered him.
-Lopez briefly gave his fans hope when he won round 11 with some crisp jabs and left hooks but it proved a fleeting victory.
-Round 12 was a brutal slugfest that sapped what was left of the challenger’s stamina as Saad Muhammad continued to apply tremendous pressure.
+Unable to regain his momentum, Yaqui was now a stationary target and the champion ruthlessly walked him down and battered him.
+Lopez briefly gave his fans hope when he won round eleven with some crisp jabs and left hooks, but it proved a fleeting victory.
+Round twelve was a brutal slugfest that sapped what was left of the challenger’s stamina as Saad Muhammad continued to apply tremendous pressure.

-The champion doggedly slugged away and in round 13 he landed his best shot of the fight up to that point, a flush right hand that staggered Lopez but, incredibly, the challenger, in his last hurrah, soon after forced Saad Muhammad to the ropes and unloaded with both fists.
-But by the end of the round it was clear Yaqui’s energy and will were draining away.
-His legs were gone and Matthew was moving him with every blow he landed.
-The more powerful champion was in clear command now, getting his punches off first as an exhausted Lopez struggled to survive.
+The champion doggedly slugged away and in round thirteen he landed his best shot of the fight up to that point, a flush right hand that staggered Lopez but, incredibly, the challenger, in his last hurrah, soon after forced Saad Muhammad to the ropes and unloaded with both fists.
+But by the end of the round it was obvious that Yaqui’s energy and will were draining away.
+His legs were gone and Matthew was moving him with virtually every blow he landed.
+The more powerful champion was clearly in command now, getting his punches off first as an exhausted Lopez struggled to survive.